bob-php-compiler/bpc-php-7.2.19-tests/README.dev.md

-    bpc currently not support static variables in trait method trait methods inserted to class by define-php-method, @see Zend/tests/traits/inheritance003.phpt properties order: inherited properties before trait properties, @see Zend/tests/traits/property008.phpt
+    bpc currently not support static variables in trait method trait methods inserted to class by define-php-method, @see Zend/tests/traits/inheritance003.phpt properties order: inherited properties before trait properties, @see Zend/tests/traits/property008.phpt trait { A as ... }: A expected a trait method, bpc don't check if it is an alias, @see Zend/tests/traits/bug54441.phpt

 12. bpc not support mix static var and non-static var